UCIDataScienceInitiative/Climate_Hackathon/west_coast_fires/README.md

 The csv file contains the following fields:
 + id: unique identifier of the fire in the overall context of the world dataset
-+ confidence: how much confidence the satellite has that this is actually a fire detection
++ confidence: how much confidence the satellite has that this is actually a fire detection (percent)
 + day: the day of the month
 + frp: Fire Radiative Power, the strength of the fire
 + lat: latitude